-At this bustling contemporary Italian restaurant, food is best shared and volume levels are high.
+At this bustling Italian restaurant, food is best shared and volume levels are high.
 It’s regularly booked out on Friday and Saturday nights.
 Thankfully, seats at the entrance and along the large concrete bar are available for walk-ins.

 The demand is warranted.
 Osteria Oggi has a dream team behind it.
-Simon Kardachi (Press Food & Wine, The Pot Food & Wine, Melt, Proof, Maybe Mae, Bread & Bone, Shobosho) and managing partner Christopher Woodcock put the diner together in 2015, along with wine guy Tim White and chefs Andrew Davies, Mimi Rivers and Max O’Callaghan.
+Simon Kardachi (Press Food & Wine, The Pot Food & Wine, Melt, Proof, Maybe Mae, Bread & Bone, Shobosho) and managing partner Christopher Woodcock put the diner together in 2015, along with wine guy Tim White and chefs Andrew Davies, Mimi Rivers, Nicola Pau and Max O’Callaghan.

 With this much expertise on board, it’s no surprise to learn pasta and gnocchi are made fresh on the premises each day.
 Generous serves of meats are wood-smoked and slow-roasted.
 Formaggio is presented on its own trolley.